botsocket/legal/26-03-2021/privacy-policy.md

 ### Contact Us

-If you have any questions about this Privacy Policy, You can email us at [support@botsocket.com](mailto:support@botsocket.com) or visit our [Discord support server](https://discord.gg/BqBk7CY)
+If you have any questions about this Privacy Policy, You can email Us at [support@botsocket.com](mailto:support@botsocket.com) or visit Our [Discord support server](https://discord.gg/BqBk7CY)